-Habitat enhancement work in cooperation with federal land management agencies, livestock grazing permittees, and private landowners has been ongoing and will continue into the future.
-The WGFD is currently working with WYDOT and others to address wildlife crossings throughout the herd unit, with particular focus on an underpass project near Dry Piney Creek on U.S. Highway 189.
-In early 2019 the Wyoming Game and Fish Commission (WGFC) and WYDOT each provided \$1.25 million towards the Highway 189 crossing project, and Sublette County has offered to supply gravel and on the ground assistance with this crossing project.
+The WGFD is currently working with WYDOT and others to address wildlife crossings throughout the herd unit, with particular focus on an underpass project near Dry Piney Creek on Highway 189 south of Big Piney.
+In early 2019 the Wyoming Game and Fish Commission (WGFC) and WYDOT each provided \$1.25 million towards the Highway 189 crossing project which prompted the successful acquisition of a \$14 million federal Department of Transportation grant to complete the project.
+This project has a timeframe of completion likely in 2021 and 2022.

 The BLM has funded an evaluation of deer movement and habitat use between LaBarge Creek and the Ham's Fork River to improve GPS collar data for Wyoming Range mule deer seasonal range delineations.
 These efforts include collaborations with the University of Wyoming (UW), WYDOT, local governments, local NGOs, BLM, USFS, OSLI, and individual land owners.
-The WGFD is currently developing the Biological Risk and Opportunity Assessment through public engagement prior to designating this corridor.

-Cost estimates will be refined as site-specific projects are developed and started; however, funding needs at the Dry Piney wildlife crossing on U.S. Highway 189 are about \$6 million with just over \$2.5 million secured.
-Habitat projects on BLM land are adequately funded in the Big Piney-LaBarge area by the various partners including Wyoming Wildlife and Natural Resource Trust (WWNRT).
-The 10-year project implementation on additional private land and BLM land on the south end of the Wyoming Range is only partially funded (\$1 million, of an anticipated \$6 million total by the BLM).
-Over \$3,300,000 has already been allocated for habitat treatments, invasive species control, fence modifications, monitoring and additional research in this mule deer herd unit since 2012.
+Aspen and sagebrush projects on BLM land are adequately funded in the Big Piney to LaBarge area by the various partners.
+The 10-year project implementation on additional private land and BLM land on the south end of the Wyoming Range is only partially funded (\$1 million, of an anticipated \$6 million total, funded by the BLM).
+Cheatgrass management and fence modification projects will require significant funding for many years into the future.

-Additional deer winter ranges and migration corridors are suspected between LaBarge and Kemmerer (LaBarge Creek and the Ham's Fork River), but not confirmed with GPS telemetry to define movements and habitat use.
-With support from the BLM, mule deer in this area were captured in March 2019, with results anticipated in 1-2 years.
-These movements will be included in the Wyoming Range data set for further analysis.
+Additional deer winter ranges and migration corridors are suspected between LaBarge and Kemmerer (LaBarge Creek and the Ham's Fork River).
+With support from the BLM, mule deer in this area were captured in March 2019, and data will be incorporated into the upcoming BBMM analysis.